Denish060/lab0-html-tech-store/README.md

 ### Registration Form
 ![Form](forms.png)

-## What I Learned
-- How to structure a webpage using HTML
-- How to create tables and forms
-- How to organize content for a basic website
+---

+## Key Technical Learnings

+- Semantic structuring of web documents using HTML5
+- Designing tabular data representations for product catalogs
+- Building structured forms for user input collection
+- Understanding layout hierarchy in static web applications
-- Introduction to building user input forms
+- Introduction to front-end system design thinking

+---

+## Security-Relevant Insight (Learning Perspective)

+While this project is purely front-end, it introduces the concept of user input handling through forms, which is a foundational component in web application security.
+Proper structuring at this stage is critical for later implementation of validation, authentication, and secure data handling mechanisms.

+---

-## Future Improvements
+## Future Enhancements

-- Add CSS for better design and styling
+- CSS integration for responsive UI/UX design
-- Add JavaScript for form validation
+- JavaScript-based form validation and interactivity
-- Convert into a responsive e-commerce website
+- Conversion into a fully responsive e-commerce interface
-- Add backend functionality for user registration
+- Backend integration for user management and data persistence
+- Security improvements including input sanitization and validation layers

+---

 ## Author

 Denish Adhikari
-Cybersecurity Student | Web Development Basics
+Cybersecurity Student | Web Development Foundations | Security-Focused Learner